UniMath/agda-unimath/src/real-numbers/inequality-real-numbers.lagda.md

 ℝ-Poset = poset-Large-Poset ℝ-Large-Poset
 ```

-### The canonical map from rational numbers to the reals preserves and reflects inequality
+### The canonical inclusion of the rational numbers into the reals preserves and reflects inequality

 ```agda
 module _